 The final grade is composed of

-(1) Paper Presentation/Seminar – presentation, assignments, class participation & questions (50%)
+(1) 50% for Paper Presentation/Seminar (class participation & questions & homework).

 University Leiden students do a presentation and workshop/project for 6 ECTS.

-TU Delft students only do the presentation for 3 ECTS.
+TU Delft students are not required to do the final project for 3 ECTS.

 - Research papers from recent ACM conferences and journals